Getting Organized

 5. Hierarchy – effectively, categories inside categories

-If you have a lot of things, consider the Johnny.Decimal system:
+If you have many things, consider the Johnny.Decimal system:

 1. Subcategorize everything you expect to do into 10 very broad, exclusive categories.